PromtEngineer/localGPT-Vision/README.md

 - Document Upload and Indexing: Upload PDFs and images, which are then indexed using ColPali for retrieval.
 - Chat Interface: Engage in a conversational interface to ask questions about the uploaded documents.
 - Session Management: Create, rename, switch between, and delete chat sessions.
-- Model Selection: Choose between different Vision Language Models (Qwen2-VL-7B-Instruct, Google Gemini, OpenAI GPT-4).
+- Model Selection: Choose between different Vision Language Models (Qwen2-VL-7B-Instruct, Google Gemini, OpenAI GPT-4 etc).
 - Persistent Indexes: Indexes are saved on disk and loaded upon application restart.
-(TODO: bug fixes needed)

 ## Architecture
 localGPT-Vision is built as an end-to-end vision-based RAG system.
 T he architecture comprises two main components: